 Brief Description Assessment Requirements Unit 1 Lights, Camera, Action!
 Students will be introduced to Hollywood cinema practices, with a focus on learning genre conventions as well as how teen films have evolved through the decades.
-Feature Article (400-600 words) Short Film Production (storyboard, screenplay and film 1 min) Unit 2 Don't Stop the Music!
+Lights, Camera, Action!
+Students will be introduced to Hollywood cinema practices, with a focus on learning genre conventions as well as how teen films have evolved through the decades.
+Feature Article (400-600 words) 2.
+Short Film Production (storyboard, screenplay and film 1 min) 2.
+Short Film Production (storyboard, Unit 2 Don't Stop the Music!
 Students will be introduced to all things Music Video.
 They will focus on learning genre conventions as well as specific editing styles that may be used across each genre.
 Music Video Production (treatment 400-600 words, production 2 min, reflective statement 100-200 words) Short Response Exam (exam conditions 400-600 words)

-Associated Costs There are no additional consumable fees for financial members of the Student Resource Scheme Required Materials Notebook, pens, H2B pencils, coloured pencils, glue, USB stick, 8GB micro SD Card
+Associated Costs There are no additional consumable fees for financial members of the Student Resource Sche Required Materials Notebook, pens, H2B pencils, coloured pencils, glue, USB stick, 8GB micro SD Card